HKUSTDial/LineNet-and-LineBench-SIGMOD2023/README.md

 ```

 # Contact
-If you have any questions, feel free contact Yuyu Luo (luoyy18 [AT] mails.tsinghua.edu.cn).
+If you have any questions, feel free to contact Yuyu Luo (luoyy18 [AT] mails.tsinghua.edu.cn).